AirSimDroneSimulator/AirSim/doc/Proposal.md

 Deep reinforcement learning algorithms can be applied in this 3D path finding problems and provide a better performance than naive approaches when environment changes.

+### Object Detection:

+YOLO Real-Time Object Detection method can performance better than naive image classification in terms of locating an specific object in 3D environment while flying.

 Explaination
 ------